dojo/docs/dojox/atom/io/Connection.rst

 ========

 * :ref:`dojox.atom.io.model <dojox/atom/io/model>`: The backing model for the Feed used by this connection API.
-* :ref:`dojox.data.AppStore <dojox/data/AppStore>`: A datastore built ontop of this API.
+* :ref:`dojox.data.AppStore <dojox/data/AppStore>`: A datastore built on top of this API.
 Provides full APP support.